bwhitesell/alphafold3-pytorch-lightning-hydra/README.md

 python notebooks/alphafold3_pdb_dataset_curation.py --mmcif_dir <pdb_dir> --ccd_dir <ccd_dir> --out_dir <out_dir>
 ```

 See the script for more options.
+Each mmCIF that passes all processing steps
-Each mmCIF will be written as a pickle file that
+will be written to <out_dir> within a subdirectory named using the
-we read and process in the data loading pipeline.
-A `metadata.csv` will be saved
-that contains the pickle path of each example as well as additional information
-about each example for faster filtering.
+mmCIF's second and third PDB ID characters (e.g. `5c`).

 ## Training